Detroit Development Fund logo

 What distinguishes DDF is their explicit commitment to minority business ownership and community hiring.
 With 91% of loans made to minority-owned businesses, their track record shows consistent focus on equity in lending.
 Unlike mainstream lenders, DDF combines financing with training and consulting services to increase borrower success.
 They also feature success stories and case studies on their website, demonstrating transparency about funded businesses like Brightly Twisted, Hot Sam's, Tijuana Mexican Restaurant, Walker-Miller Energy Services, and Motor City Brewing Works.

-DDF appears to be a specialized CDFI rather than a mass-market lender, meaning approval processes may be more involved and loan sizes may vary.
+DDF appears to be a listed CDFI rather than a mass-market lender, meaning approval processes may be more involved and loan sizes may vary.
 While their impact metrics are strong, the website provides limited detail on specific loan terms, interest rates, application timelines, or eligibility requirements.
 Prospective borrowers should contact them directly to understand exact financing parameters and whether their business fits DDF's lending criteria.

 Services & Features